vthink/mikrotik_api/README.md

 We have been tested with RouterOS version 3 and above

 ##Documentation

-We still build documentation for this spark library, so to get documentation about this library please go to http://doc.vthink.web.id and to get spark libary update information please go to our site at : http://vthink.web.id/index.php/content/categories/21
+For get documentation about this library please go to http://doc.vthink.web.id

+For get spark library update information please go to our site at : http://vthink.web.id/index.php/content/categories/21

 And to know more about Mikrotik RouterOS API Manual you can go to site : http://wiki.mikrotik.com/wiki/Manual:API

 ##Requirement
 This spark library need minimum requirement for doing well on run.

     * CodeIgniter       : version 2.0.3
     * PHP               : version 5.2.x and above
     * Mikrotik RouterOS : version 3.xx and above